EDA: Enterprise Integration Patterns

 June 7, 2024

 Multiples patterns exists, multiple patterns are possible.
-Theses patterns aren’t mutually exclusive, there are often used together in a same stack.
+Theses patterns aren’t mutually exclusive, they are often used together in a same stack.

 Common Event Patterns